-Delaware Goes Purple is a campaign urging people throughout our state to create awareness around substance abuse and take a stand against it.
-At SUN Delaware, we see the detrimental effects of substance abuse every day as we try to help our patients overcome their addictions, which is why we’ve gone purple every year since we opened to help further the awareness of an epidemic impacting people throughout our state and across the country.
+Delaware Goes Purple is a campaign urging people throughout our state to create awareness around substance use and take a stand against it.
+At SUN Delaware, we see the detrimental effects of substance use every day as we try to help our patients overcome their dependencies, which is why we’ve gone purple every year since we opened to help further the awareness of an epidemic impacting people throughout our state and across the country.

 Monday, 9/16: Kickoff Day & Purple Vigil

 - All day — We’ll provide purple ribbons and purple pens to hospital guests while our dining room will even serve purple food.